 Notable persons who inhabited the tavern over the years include Benjamin Pittfield, 1771, a patriot leader during the Revolutionary War; Major George Payne, 1779, a patriot and owner of a privateer, a privately owned and armed ship, licensed to prey on enemy vessels; and Captain Edward Warrick, 1865, and officer during the Civil War.

 The last owner was William F. Schuck who owned the property from 1923 - 1976.
 In his will, Mr. Schurk deeded the property to the Township of Gloucester to be preserved as a historic structure.

 Erected by Town of Gloucester-Camden County.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 27, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 178 times since then and 14 times this year.
+It was originally submitted on May 27, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 229 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 27, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.